csantanapr/spring-kafka/README.md

 Before we accept a non-trivial patch or pull request we will need you to sign the [contributor's agreement](https://support.springsource.com/spring_committer_signup).
 Signing the contributor's agreement does not grant anyone commit rights to the main repository, but it does mean that we can accept your contributions, and you will get an author credit if we do.
- Active contributors might be asked to join the core team, and given the ability to merge pull requests.
+ Active contributors might be asked to join the core team and given the ability to merge pull requests.

 ## Code Conventions and Housekeeping
 None of these is essential for a pull request, but they will all help.